New hope for lymphoma patients: drug combo plus optional transplant

 Summary

-This study tests a combination of two drugs (orelabrutinib and rituximab) in people newly diagnosed with a slow-growing type of mantle cell lymphoma.
+This study tests a combination of two drugs (orelabrutinib and rituximab) in people newly diagnosed with a type of blood cancer called mantle cell lymphoma that is not high-risk.
 Some participants may also receive a stem cell transplant using their own cells.
-The goal is to see how well the treatment shrinks or eliminates the cancer and how long the effects last.
+The goal is to see how well the treatment shrinks or eliminates the cancer and how safe it is.
 About 45 adults will take part.

 Get updates